NethermindEth/sedge/docs/docs/quickstart/samples/run-validator-mev-goerli.md

 ---
 sidebar_position: 6
-id: run-teku-mev-boost
+id: run-mev-boost-goerli
 ---

 # Run a validator with mev-boost on Goerli

 This guide shows you how to setup and run a validator using [Teku](https://github.com/Consensys/teku/) as consensus layer, with a random execution client, and mev-boost.

-First make sure you have Sedge installed and in your PATH following the [installation guide](install-guide.mdx).
+First make sure you have Sedge installed and in your PATH following the [installation guide](quickstart/install-guide.mdx).

 :::tip